vthorrf/psysofa/README.md

 psysofa: Situational Optimization Function Analysis
 =============

-This package was developed acompanying the first of the authors' PhD dissertation.
+This package was developed acompanying the authors' PhD dissertation.

 psysofa depends on semsfa and jagsUI.